 The product is available immediately for download from the company's website.
 A single user license is available for $99.95 USD, and includes both the Mac OS and PC versions.
 Enterprise and Education licenses are also available.

-NS BASIC Corporation's tools are among the most widely used third party tools for handheld devices.
-NS BASIC Corporation has been a leading creator of development tools for handheld devices since 1993.
-Over 200,000 developers in over 80 countries use NS BASIC's tools.
+NSB Corporation's tools are among the most widely used third party tools for handheld devices.
+NSB Corporation has been a leading creator of development tools for handheld devices since 1993.
+Over 200,000 developers in over 80 countries use NSB's tools.